 Unlike other robo-advisors, Ellevest does not charge a percentage on the amount of assets under management.
-Instead, they charge a monthly membership fee for each of the plans they currently offer.
+Instead, they charge a flat monthly membership fee.

 Ellevest comes with a wide range of features.
 We have summarized the most important features below: